When I was a kid my parents called me the strawberry girl because I just couldn’t get enough of them.

 Then mix the sugar into the strawberries, stir till dissolved, and let it sit for about 10 minutes.

-4. Mix the and add the pectin
+4. Mix in the lemon juice and pectin

 Most recipes call for a little lemon juice, which makes me smile because I love lemons and I love yellow.